Wholefood Soulfood Kitchen

 Instructions

-• Heat a small saucepan over medium-low heat and add pears, maple syrup and a dash of water.
-Let simmer until pears are soft and caramelized.
-Set aside.
+• Heat a small saucepan over medium-low heat and add pears, maple syrup and water.
+Let simmer until pears are soft and caramelized (see step-by-step photos).
+Stir every now and then, then set aside.

-• In a large mixing bowl, mix together flour, ground almonds and baking powder.
-Stir until thoroughly combined.
+• In a large mixing bowl, whisk together flour, baking powder, cinnamon and salt.

-• Add half of the caramalized pears, almond butter and 4.4oz (130ml) of plant milk to a blender, blend until smooth.
+• Add ⅓ cup (65g) of the caramalized pears, milk and the egg (or 2 tablespoon more milk instead) to a blender, blend until smooth.

-• If your batter appears to be very thick, thin it out by adding ad additional 1-2 tablespoon of plant milk.
+• If your batter appears to be quite thick still, thin it out by adding an additional 1-2 tablespoon of milk.

-• Once the pan is hot, scoop about ¼ cup (~4 tablespoons) of the batter into the pan.
+• Once the pan is hot, spoon in ¼ cup (~4 tablespoons) of the batter into the pan.

-• Cook on one side for about 2-3 min or until you can see little bubbles forming on the surface of then pancake.
-Then turn with a spatula and cook the second side until golden brown (about another minute).
+• Cook pancakes on one side for about 2-3 min or until you can see little holes (popped bubbles) forming on the surface of then pancake.
+Flip with a spatula and cook the second side until golden brown.

 • Repeat with remaining batter.

-• Serve with toppings of your choice (e.g. almond butter, caramel sauce or crunchy granola)
+• Serve with the remaining pears and other toppings of your choice (e.g. almond butter, caramel sauce or crunchy granola)

 Notes